This post may contain affiliate links. Please read our disclosure policy.

 How To Make A Pineapple Upside Down Cake

-These step-by-step photos and instructions help you visualize how to make a mini pineapple upside down cake.
+These photos and instructions help you visualize how to make a mini pineapple upside down cake.
 See the recipe box below for ingredient amounts and full recipe instructions.

 3. In a separate bowl, mix the cake batter ingredients until smooth.